FIVE Popular Thanksgiving Activities For Kids

 Valentine's Day Reinforcement Boxes and Tokens

-Add love and fun to your Valentine’s Day plans with my free updated resource for engaging students in meaningful lessons!
+Add love idioms and fun to your Valentine’s Day plans with my free updated resource for engaging students in meaningful lessons!
 Engage upper elementary students with this FREE love idiom game for Valentine’s Day, teaching 20 idioms through meaningful conversations and context clues.
 I also enhanced the graphics with adorable Valentine’s heart emotions.

 Don’t worry about finding materials – a quick trip to the Dollar Tree for small gift boxes and heart decor should do the trick.
 Alternatively, you can use Hershey’s Kisses if supplies are scarce.
 As for gameplay, students collect heart tokens in their boxes as they answer questions correctly.
 But here’s the twist – instead of counting tokens to determine the winner, students rely on their senses to make the call.
 So, get ready to shake things up and spread some Valentine’s Day cheer in your classroom!